Monmouth Mall

-Anchor stores at the mall are Boscov's, and Macy's.
+The mall is located near the Garden State Parkway at exit 105 and Route 18 near the former location of the Eatontown Circle.
+As of July 2024, Monmouth Mall is in the process of being converted into an open air retail complex that will feature retail, office, and residential units.
+As of February 2025, its anchors are Boscov's and Macy's.

 History

 Originally named "Monmouth Shopping Center", the Monmouth Mall opened on March 1, 1960, as a 600000 sqft, 14-building, 50-store open-air center.
-The mall was built on what was then a farm owned by the Valentino Family of the nearby city of Long Branch, New Jersey.
+The mall is built on what was then a farm owned by the Valentino Family of the nearby city of Long Branch.
 Original anchors of the mall consisted of Bamberger's (at that time a subsidiary of Macy's) and Montgomery Ward.
-After pulling out of New Jersey, Montgomery Ward became Alexander's in 1975.
+After pulling out of New Jersey, Montgomery Ward became Alexander's in 1971, which lasted until 1983.
 The mall was enclosed and expanded to its current size in 1975.
-The older section of the mall continued to have one level while the new expansion included two levels that were anchored by Abraham & Straus, Hahne's and JCPenney as of 1975.
+The older section of the mall continued to have one level while the new expansion included two levels that were anchored by Hahne's on March 5, 1975, JCPenney on September 8, 1976, and Abraham & Straus in 1978.

 In 1987, the mall was renovated.
 The renovation brought in new lighting, new flooring, and new glass and chrome handrails along the second level.
 The renovation also removed the in-floor planters and replaced them with movable planters.
 The renovation also closed off the entrance near the former arcade on the Wyckoff Road side of the old wing; and raised the lowered seating areas in front of the anchors.

 Ashley Tisdale was discovered at the mall in 1989 as a three-year-old.

-In 1994–1996, the mall was expanded to include an elevator and a food court (modeled after a Jersey Shore theme) including 1920s style beach photos wrapped around the columns in the older section of the mall, as well as Nobody Beats the Wiz, a new 15-screen Loews Theatres (now AMC).
-Old Navy to replace the closed Caldor.
+In 1994–1996, the mall was expanded to include an elevator and a food court (modeled after a Jersey Shore theme) including 1920s-style beach photos wrapped around the columns in the older section of the mall, as well as Nobody Beats the Wiz, a new 15-screen Loews Theatres (now AMC).
+Old Navy replaced the closed Caldor.
 The mall also saw minor cosmetic changes that consisted of replacing black with sky blue in the color schemes through painting and retiling, as well as new lighting along the pillars.